FaZeOlofmeister/frontend-learning/README.md

 # frontend-learning
-This is Jiachen Ye's homework repository in lesson of SJTU-bytedance about frontend learning.
+This is Jiachen Ye's homework repo of the lesson of SJTU-bytedance about frontend learning.